 She was rushed to the hospital via ambulance.
 She ended up staying for a few days.
 During those days, she had to undergo many different tests & labs.
 This included x-rays, MRIs, and CT scans.

-After Eileen was released from the hospital, she had to schedule follow-up visits with her primary care physician.
-Her physician also had her undergo lab work, x-rays & CT scans for comparison.
+After Eileen was released from the hospital, she had to schedule follow-up visits with her doctor.
+Her doctor also had her undergo lab work, x-rays & CT scans for comparison.

 Eileen started receiving bills from her hospital stay and follow-up appointments shortly after.
 She then realized her finances weren’t fully protected from medical expenses.